Conference Venues

 From the Billy Bishop Airport, you can either walk through the Pedestrian Tunnel or take a ferry which runs from the island airport to the mainland every 15 minutes (free for pedestrians).

-- From Union Station you will be able to transfer to the subway, on the same ticket.
+• From Union Station, you can transfer to the subway on the same ticket.

 For further information about the TTC please refer to http://www.ttc.ca/